nhoizey/images-responsiver/packages/eleventy-plugin-images-responsiver/docs/examples/03-resized-images/README.md

 We created the multiple resized images manually, so that they are available for the browser.

-Unfortunately, the pristine (a.k.a. "untouched original") logo image is only 400 pixels wide, so I couldn't create images `my-logo-560.png`, `my-logo-800.png`, `my-logo-1040.png` and `my-logo-1280.png` the HTML is telling the browser about!
+Unfortunately, the pristine (a.k.a. "untouched original") logo image is only 400 pixels wide, so we couldn't create images `my-logo-560.png`, `my-logo-800.png`, `my-logo-1040.png` and `my-logo-1280.png` the HTML is telling the browser about!

 So while the `my-logo-320.png` version is perfect for the mobile view, the desktop view tries to load a larger one (after all, our HTML tells him it is available) and fails.